freemansoft/IOIODotNet/README.md

 * The Uart tests expect that pin 31 and 32 are connected
 * The LED test should flash the LED twice on your device.
 * Either let the integration tests find your device or set a device name by in _IOIOLibDotNetTest.TestHarnessSetup.cs_
+* TwiI2CTest will fail if you do not have I2C device on TWI-0 at address 0x20 -- tested with Jee labs expander.
+Don't worry about it if you don't have an expander

 Connection and resource setup and teardown occur in the testing base class.
 The teardown code closes connections.
 Failure to do this correctly may force you to remove and re-pair the IOIO.
 The teardown code requests thread cancellation for all _IOIOImpl_ based tests.
 Failure to do this results in thread abandonment messages in the Visual Studio log window.